Print

 2. Use a fork to prick the potatoes in several places each.
 Put them on a microwave-safe plate and microwave on high power for 3 minutes.
 Flip and microwave until fork tender, 2-3 more minutes.

 4. Drizzle in one half of one of the bottles of clam juice.
 Stir well and then add the rest of the bottle.
-Repeat with the remaining to bottles, adding half a bottle at a time before stirring and continuing.
+Repeat with the remaining two bottles, adding half a bottle at a time before stirring and continuing.

 5. Add the chicken broth.
 Increase heat to medium-high and bring up to a simmer while stirring often.

 6. When the potatoes are fork tender, wear oven mitts to protect your hands from the heat and chop them into ½ inch cubes.
 Add the potatoes to the soup.
-Add the cans of chopped clams, along with their juice, to the soup.
-Stir and allow to cook for a minute.

-7. Stir in the half and half and heat through before serving.
+8. Stir in the half and half and heat through before serving.